cjerdonek/sf-elections-commission/docs/audio.md

 "High Quality (160 kbps)."
 Click "OK" and "OK" to close the dialog boxes and return to iTunes.

-To set the start and end times of the audio clip, press "CTRL + mouse-click" on the audio file in the iTunes Music Library, and select "Get Info" in the pull-down menu that appears.
+To set the start and end times of the audio clip, control-click (press "CTRL + mouse-click") on the audio file in the iTunes Music Library, and select "Get Info" in the pull-down menu that appears.
 A dialog box should appear.
 Select "Options" at the top of the dialog box and manually enter start and end times (which you can figure out by listening to the audio and writing down the times you want).
 See the picture below for a sample